markuskuehnle/bias-fairness-mvp/README.md

 ## Future Improvements
 - Integrate more advanced fairness-aware algorithms.
-- Add real-world CV parsers for user uploads.
-- Implement a recommendation system for role suggestions.

-## To Discuss
-- Changed "Age" in the MVP to "YearsExperience" as selection parameter
+---

+### Topics for Discussion

+1. **Frontend Display:**
-- Should it be possible to continue with the next selection round, without selecting the specified number of candidates?
+   - Should the binary label (`GoodFit`) and its associated probability be displayed to the user in the frontend?
+   - Should the `XAI: Top 3 Features` be shown only for recommended candidates?

+2. **Feature Visibility:**
+   - Should features like `Sex`, `YearsExperience`, or `RaceDesc_*` be included in the `Top 3 Features` displayed to the user?

+3. **Candidate Pool Management:**
+   - Should only the invited applicants be dropped from the system after each round, or should all applicants (both invited and not invited) be dropped?
-- How many applicants should be contained in the data?
+   - How many applicants should be included in the dataset?
-- How many applicants are suggested in the frontend for the user?
+   - How many candidates should be suggested in the frontend for the user to review?
-- XAI: Is the candidate stored with original or changed attributes?

-Tech:
+   - What is the maximum number of candidates that can be invited?
-- How to store user decision?
+   - How many selection rounds should a user complete?

+---

+### Additional Notes and Considerations

+**Done:**

+- Replaced "Age" with "YearsExperience" in the MVP as a selection parameter since "Age" data is not available.
+- The information about `Birthplace` was simulated using `RaceDesc_*` and `Nationality` in the Notebook 12

+**Todo:**

+- Applicants shown to the user should belong to the same role (e.g., Production Technician) to ensure consistent star ratings for skills across candidates.
+- Users should have the flexibility to select fewer than the maximum number of suggested candidates and proceed to the next round.
+Any decision to move to the next round should be logged in the system.
+- A role description should be included to provide context.
+- If technical skills appear among the most important features of the AI recommendations, a short explanation of these skills should also be displayed.
+- For XAI functionality: If users modify candidate attributes in the frontend, the original values should be stored separately to maintain data integrity.